-For this reason, our approach did not aim to merely demonstrate the numerical yield of the combination between JUNO and \Bs, but to illustrate and characterise the different synergies manifesting therein.
-So, our study was tailored to focus on the breakdown of all the relevant contributions in the specific and isolated cases of the MO sensitivity combination of the leading experiments.
-For example, the impact of the \DCSB\ was isolated while its effect is otherwise transparently accounted by a complete 3$\nu$ \CS\ formulation, such as done by NuFit5.0 or others similar analyses.
-Last, our study was tuned to the latest data in order to maximise the accuracy of the predictability, expected to be $\sim$0.5$\sigma$ around the 5$\sigma$ resolution threshold.
+Our approach did not merely demonstrate the numerical yield of the combination between JUNO and \Bs, but our goal was also to illustrate and characterise the different synergies manifesting therein.
+Our study focuses on the breakdown of all the relevant contributions in the specific and isolated cases of the MO sensitivity combination of the leading experiments.
+The impact of the \DCSB\ was isolated, while its effect is otherwise transparently accounted for by any complete 3$\nu$ \CS\ formulation, such as done by NuFit5.0 or other similar analyses.
+Last, our study was tuned to the latest data to maximise the accuracy of predictability, which is expected to be order $\sim$0.5$\sigma$ around the 5$\sigma$ range.

-{\bf 4.~Hypothetical MO Resolution Timeline:} one of the main observations upon this study is that the MO could be resolved ($\geq$5$\sigma$), maybe even comfortably, by the JUNO, \N\ and T2K combination.
-Considering today's favoured \dCP, the \NMOs\ solution discovery potential has a probability of $\geq$50\% ($\geq$84\%) for a \Dm\ precision of up to 1.0\% (0.75\%).
-In the case of the more challenging \IMOs, the sensitivity may reach a mean of $\sim$5$\sigma$ potential only if the \Dm\ uncertainty was as good as $\sim$0.75\%.
-If so, still within the same time scale, the atmospheric data is expected to add up to enable a robust 5$\sigma$ resolution for both solutions.
-If correct, this is likely to become the first fully resolved MO measurement tightly linked to the JUNO data timeline, as described in Figure~\ref{Fig7}, which sets the time to be around $\sim$2028.
-This possibility may be far from evident in today's appreciation of the field.
+{\bf 4.~Hypothetical MO Resolution Timeline:} one of the main observations upon this study is that the MO could be fully resolved, maybe even comfortably, by the JUNO, \N\ and T2K combination.
+The \NMOs\ solution discovery potential, considering today's favoured \dCP, has a probability of $\geq$50\% ($\geq$84\%) for a \Dm\ precision of up to 1.0\% (0.75\%).
+In the harder \IMOs, the sensitivity may reach a mean of $\sim$5$\sigma$ potential only if the \Dm\ uncertainty was as good as $\sim$0.75\%.
+Within a similar time scale, the atmospheric data is expected to add up to enable a full 5$\sigma$ resolution for both solutions.
+If correct, this is likely to become the first fully resolved MO measurement and it is expected to be tightly linked to the JUNO data timeline, as described in Figure~\ref{Fig7}, which sets the timeline to be between 2026-2028.